-80 State of California Department of Health Services, California Death Index, 1940-1997, Sacramento, CA, 2011.
+79 State of California Department of Health Services, California Death Index, 1940-1997, Sacramento, CA, 2011.

-81 History of Hickory, Polk, Cedar, Dade and Braton Counties, St. Louis, MO: Good Speed, 1889.
+80 History of Hickory, Polk, Cedar, Dade and Braton Counties, St. Louis, MO: Good Speed, 1889.

-numerous historical public records from the time.
-82 Mary Violet Crockett, who was born in Hickory County, Missouri, was related to some other David Crockett in Missouri rather than one from Tennessee.
+There were well over sixty families in Hickory and the surrounding counties of Missouri with the name Crockett in the 1800s, and many had a family member named David, as can be seen in numerous historical public records from the time.81 Mary Violet Crockett, who was born in Hickory County, Missouri, was related to some other David Crockett in Missouri rather than the one from Tennessee.